HervisDaubeny/matrix_class/README.md

     Multiplication + size check

 Usage:
-    Currently it opens file given as script argument and does operation (+, -, *) given as second argument.
+    The program opens file given as script argument and does operation (+, -, *) given as second argument.

 Input file format: #file needs to be formated for correct function